In the United States, as in much of the world, TBI is a common cause of death and disability.

 Structural changes from head injury may be gross or microscopic, depending on the mechanism and forces involved.
 Patients with less severe injuries may have no gross structural damage.
 Clinical manifestations vary markedly in severity and consequences.
 Injuries are commonly categorized as open or closed.

-Closed injuries typically occur when the head is struck, strikes an object, or is shaken violently, causing rapid brain acceleration and deceleration.
+Closed head injuries typically occur when the head is struck, strikes an object, or is shaken violently, causing rapid brain acceleration and deceleration.
 Acceleration or deceleration can injure tissue at the point of impact (coup), at its opposite pole (contrecoup), or diffusely; the frontal and temporal lobes are particularly vulnerable to this type of injury.
-Axons, blood vessels, or both can be sheared or torn, resulting in diffuse axonal injury.
-Disrupted blood vessels leak, causing contusions, intracerebral or subarachnoid hemorrhage, and epidural or subdural hematomas (see Table: Common Types of Traumatic Brain Injury).
+Axons, blood vessels, or both can be sheared or torn, resulting in diffuse axonal injury Diffuse axonal injury Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
+Diagnosis is suspected clinically and confirmed by imaging (primarily... read more .
+Disrupted blood vessels leak, causing contusions, intracerebral or subarachnoid hemorrhage, and epidural or subdural hematomas (see table ).

-Concussion is defined as a transient and reversible posttraumatic alteration in mental status (eg, loss of consciousness or memory, confusion) lasting from seconds to minutes and, by arbitrary definition, < 6 h.
+Concussion (see also Sports-Related Concussion Sports-Related Concussion Sports activities are a common cause of concussion, a form of mild traumatic brain injury.
+Symptoms include loss of consciousness, confusion, memory difficulties, and other signs of brain dysfunction... read more ) is defined as a transient and reversible posttraumatic alteration in mental status (eg, loss of consciousness or memory, confusion) lasting from seconds to minutes and, by arbitrary definition, < 6 hours.

 Gross structural brain lesions and serious neurologic residua are not part of concussion, although temporary disability can result from symptoms (such as nausea, headache, dizziness, memory disturbance, and difficulty concentrating [postconcussion syndrome]), which usually resolve within weeks.
-However, it is thought that multiple concussions may lead to chronic traumatic encephalopathy, which results in severe brain dysfunction.
+However, it is thought that multiple concussions may lead to chronic traumatic encephalopathy Chronic Traumatic Encephalopathy (CTE) Chronic traumatic encephalopathy (CTE) is a progressive degenerative brain disorder that may occur after repetitive head trauma or blast injuries.
+(See also Overview of Delirium and Dementia... read more , which results in severe brain dysfunction.

 Contusions (bruises of the brain) can occur with open or closed injuries and can impair a wide range of brain functions, depending on contusion size and location.
 Larger contusions may cause brain edema and increased intracranial pressure (ICP).
 Contusions may enlarge in the hours and days following the initial injury and cause neurologic deterioration; surgery may be required.

 Diffuse axonal injury (DAI) occurs when rotational deceleration causes shear-type forces that result in generalized, widespread disruption of axonal fibers and myelin sheaths.
 A few DAI lesions may also result from minor head injury.
-Gross structural lesions are not part of DAI, but small petechial hemorrhages in the white matter are often observed on CT and on histopathologic examination.
+Gross structural lesions are not part of DAI, but small petechial hemorrhages in the white matter are often observed on CT (although MRI may be more sensitive) and on histopathologic examination.

-DAI is sometimes defined clinically as a loss of consciousness lasting > 6 h in the absence of a specific focal lesion.
+DAI is sometimes defined clinically as a loss of consciousness lasting > 6 hours in the absence of a specific focal lesion.

 DAI is typically the underlying injury in shaken baby syndrome.